 - Discrimination and injustice still affect the daily lives of Indigenous and racialized children in Canada, as well as those with disabilities, and those who identify as LGBTQ2S+; - ii.
 BIPOC children and young people suffer a great disconnect from their culture;

-- Cont'd
+--- Cont'd

-people in foster care are over-represented; and iv.
-There continues to be a lack of prot
+- iii.
+BIPOC & LGBTQ2S+ children and young people in foster care are over-represented; and - iv.
 There continues to be a lack of protection for the safety of BIPOC and LGBTQ2S+ children, as well as those with disabilities;